 You will receive full post-operative instructions at the time of pick-up.
 If our vet noticed anything that she feels you should discuss with your full service veterinarian, she will make note of those concerns and your animals post-op sheet so that you can take it with you the next time that you go to the vet.

-Minor post-surgery concerns can be emailed to our Program Manager by emailing firstname.lastname@example.org.
+Minor post-surgery concerns can be relayed to our Program Manager by calling 828-490-1578 or by emailing firstname.lastname@example.org.
 For emergencies or major health concerns, we refer our clients to REACH Veterinary Specialists, who can be contacted at (828) 665-4399.